 Each round, one player's cat becomes the 'proposer', and the other players privately select one of their own cats as a candidate to match with them.
 Players may say anything they like to the proposer in order to convince them to consider their cat over the others.

 The proposer consecutively inspects each candidate once, and the round will end for the proposer either with a Purrfect Match...or with Loneliness.

-Each player inspects their hand of cards they have received and privately records the sum of all of their cat's attractiveness values (the values range from 1 to 10).
-This number is the player's target, which will be used to calculate their final score once the game ends.
+Each player inspects the hand of cards they have received and privately records the sum of all of their cat's attractiveness values (the value in the top left corner, a value from 1 to 10).
+This sum is the player's target, which will be used to calculate their final score once the game ends.

 Choose a player to be the first proposer.

 Each round, the proposer chooses one cat from their hand and publicly displays this card to the other players.

 Players who have not yet chosen a candidate cat from their hand do so now.
 Each candidate card is placed face down in front of the player, ensuring it's not visible to the other players.

 In a clockwise order, the proposer will privately inspect each player's candidate card.
 For each candidate inspected, the proposer decides if they want their cat to "propose" to that candidate or not.